ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ```

 We have to pass command-line arguments like `nodeID`, `startTime`, `endTime`, `weight` and
 `subnetID` while calling the command.
-If we do not pass any nodeID, then by default it will use ID
+If we do not pass any NodeID, then by default it will use ID
 corresponding to the URI in the `config.js` by calling the `info.getNodeID()` API from AvalancheJS.
 Similarly, the default weight will be 20, if not passed.
 You can run this program now with the
 following command.